01 Software

 Signature Verification

 The SDK's handleWebhook supports built-in HMAC-SHA256 signature verification via the secret option.
-The server signs the payload using PAYLOAD_SECRET and sends it in the x-webhook-signature header.
+Each webhook URL gets its own auto-generated secret (viewable in Console tenant settings).
+The server signs the payload with that webhook's secret and sends it in the x-webhook-signature header.

 export async function POST(request: Request) {